GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer programs are the most intricate, delicately balanced and finely interwoven of all the products of human industry to date.
+> ### Maybe "just one little global variable" isn't too unmanageable, but that style leads to code that is useless except to its original programmer.
 >
-> ~ *James Gleick*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts